-As regards trends in advertising and circulation, the first two months of 2013 are not showing any signs of improvement on the last quarter of 2012.
+As regards trends in advertising and circulation, the first two months of 2013 are not showing any signs of improvement with respect to the last quarter of 2012.

-The Espresso Gruppo has successfully overcome the crisis of 2009, returning in 2011 to its pre-crisis levels of profitability, thanks to radical restructuring over a period of two years (2009-2010), and significantly reducing its debt.
+The Espresso Gruppo has successfully overcome the crisis of 2009, returning in 2011 to its precrisis levels of profitability, thanks to radical restructuring over a period of two years (2009-2010), and significantly reducing its debt.